Incoming freshmen receive backlash over petition calling for sports, activities in fall

 Incoming freshmen are rallying around a petition advocating for the College’s sports teams to resume in the fall semester.
 This came after President Foster’s announcement that all extracurricular activities will be canceled for the upcoming semester due to the coronavirus pandemic.

-The petition, which calls for allowing sports and extracurricular activities for the fall semester and was created just one day ago, has garnered over 1,250 signatures.
+The petition, which was created just one day ago, has garnered over 1,250 signatures.
 Yet, it has left current students and recent graduates like Maura Farrell (‘20) wondering if a return to sports is safe.

 “Have any of you thought about the students and professors with health risks like asthma and diabetes?
 The students who live at home and commute?
 Those who live with elderly people?
 Or people who live on campus because they have housing insecurities,” Farrell commented on the Class of 2024’s Instagram post that’s promoting the petition.